Macrometacorp/docs/docs/cep/tutorials/summarizing-data.md

 To calculate and store time-based aggregation values for the scenario explained above, follow the procedure below.

-1. Start creating a new stream application.
-You can name it `TradeApp` For instructions, see [Creating a Stream Application](create-stream-app.md).
+1. Start creating a new stream worker.
+You can name it `TradeApp` For instructions, see [Creating a Stream Worker](create-stream-app.md).

     ```sql
     @App:name("TradeApp");